dxlliv/planner/docs/media-image.md

 # Images

-You can declare images simply by defining them in the media properties list.
+You can declare images simply by defining them in the media property.
-Place your images in the `/public/user/instagram/{username}/media/` folder.
+Then place your images in the `/public/user/instagram/{username}/media` folder.

 ```json
 {